GorOhan/Hiking-Tracker-Kotlin-Multiplatform/README.md

 |-----------------------------------------------|-----------------------------------------------|-----------------------------------------------|-----------------------------------------------|
 | <img src="screenshots/ios1.png" width="300"/> | <img src="screenshots/ios2.png" width="300"/> | <img src="screenshots/ios3.png" width="300"/> | <img src="screenshots/ios4.png" width="300"/> |
 -->

-## Backend 🌐
-[This project](https://github.com/aydenGill/shop-admin-panel) involves building a robust admin panel for managing an e-commerce platform.
-It utilizes **Laravel** for the backend structure and **Livewire** for dynamic frontend interactions.
-The panel comes with a comprehensive **API**, ensuring scalability and flexibility.

-### Features
-- **Admin Dashboard:** Manage products, categories, orders, and customers seamlessly.
-- **Laravel & Livewire:** Leverage the power of Laravel's backend with Livewire for reactive UI.
-- **Full API:** Enables external integrations and interactions with the shopping platform.

 ## Contributing
 Contributions are welcome!
 If you have any feedback or suggestions, please don't hesitate to let us know.